Genuinely Robust Inference for Clustered Data: Introduction

 The foundational theory \citep*[][]{Wh84,LiZe86,Ar87} for CR inference methods assumes small cluster sizes $N_g$ (uniformly bounded above by $\overline{N} < \infty$) with a large number of clusters, $G \rightarrow \infty$, where $N_g$ denotes the number of entities in the $g$-th cluster for $g \in \{1,2,\dots,G\}$.
 Procedures based on this theory are implemented through the `\texttt{cluster()}' and `\texttt{vce(cluster)}' options in Stata, and they are utilized in nearly all, if not all, empirical studies that report CR standard errors.

 It has been recognized that large cluster sizes $N_g$ can result in inflated CR standard errors \citep*[e.g.,][p.
 324]{CaMi15}.
-Recent theoretical advancements \citep[][]{DjMaNi19,HaLe19,Ha22,BuCaShTa2022} accommodate larger cluster sizes $N_g$, eliminating the requirement that $N_g \leq \overline{N}$ and thereby broadening the applicability of the `\texttt{cluster()}' and `\texttt{vce(cluster)}' options, among others.
-With this said, they still impose the restriction $\max_g N^2_g / N \rightarrow 0$ of vanishing maximum cluster size relative to the whole sample size $N = \sum_{g=1}^G N_g$ as $G \rightarrow \infty$.
+Recent theoretical advancements \citep[][]{carter2017asymptotic,DjMaNi19,HaLe19,Ha22,BuCaShTa2022} accommodate larger cluster sizes $N_g$, eliminating the requirement that $N_g \leq \overline{N}$ and thereby broadening the applicability of the `\texttt{cluster()}' and `\texttt{vce(cluster)}' options, among others.
+With this said, they still impose the restriction $\max_g N^2_g / N \rightarrow 0$ of vanishing maximum cluster size relative to the square root of the whole sample size $N = \sum_{g=1}^G N_g$ as $G \rightarrow \infty$.

 A natural question is whether the relaxed condition $\max_g N_g^2 / N \rightarrow 0$ accommodates a wide range of data sets.
-To answer this, we analyze 31 published articles.\footnote{We studied all articles published in \textit{American Economic Review} and \textit{Econometrica} between 2020 and 2021.
+To answer this, we analyze empirical papers published in top journals.\footnote{We studied all articles published in \textit{American Economic Review} and \textit{Econometrica} between 2020 and 2021.
 Among them, we extracted a list of papers reporting estimation and inference results based on regressions, IV regressions, and their variants.
 Furthermore, we focus on articles using publicly available data sets for replication.
 See Section \ref{sec:fragility} for further details of this study.} All of these articles employ the aforementioned Stata options for CR standard errors, thereby implicitly assuming $\max_g N_g^2 / N \rightarrow 0$.
 Table \ref{tab:bins} summarizes the number of articles with $\max_g N_g^2 / N$ falling into each bin on a logarithmic scale.
 Notably, 55 percent (respectively, 39, 29, and 16 percent) of the articles use data sets where $\max_g N_g^2 / N \geq 1$ (respectively, $\geq 10$, $\geq 100$, and $\geq 1000$).
 In other words, the condition $\max_g N_g^2 / N \rightarrow 0$, required for the validity of conventional CR inference, may not hold for a nontrivial portion of these published articles.